The Political and Economic Risks for Expats: Taxes in Portugal in 2025

 What’s on the Line in the 2025 Budget?

 The Portuguese Socialist Party (PS) and the government are now talking about important steps for the national budget such as a plan to lower corporate tax (IRC).
 They want the budget to boost the economy and be responsible at the same time.
-These changes might help or hurt certain groups expats and young workers.
+These changes might help or hurt certain groups of expats and young workers.

 The ongoing debates shed light on the possible danger of diminished tax advantages for expatriates if the government changes its focus to higher taxes to meet budget requirements.
 An economic forecast of 2% growth and a budget surplus for 2025 shows that the government plans to keep a tight grip on finances, which might not leave much space for the broad tax cuts we’ve seen in recent years.